gerceboss/LoadBalancer/README.md

-## Simple Load Balancer in Go
+## Load Balancer in Go

-This project implements a basic load balancer in Go.
+This project implements a load balancer in Go.
 It distributes incoming HTTP requests across multiple backend servers, offering two load balancing strategies: Round-Robin and Least Connections.
 It leverages Go's built-in `http` package for server functionality and the `httputil` package's reverse proxy capability to forward requests efficiently.

 ## Architecture